 NonLinear Ad: An in-stream ad that appears concurrently with the video or audio content playback.
 NonLinear ads usually cover the bottom or top fifth of the media player and can be text, image or interactive ads.
 Using an API or other technology, the media player may allow user-initiated interaction in a NonLinear ad to stop content video/audio playback.
 NonLinear ads can only appear at some point between content video/audio start and end (mid-roll positions) and generally disappear after 10-20 seconds if there is no interaction.
 [Note: NonLinear ads have failed to achieve scale in the market.
-Deprecated in VAST 4.1]

 Overlay Ad: A NonLinear ad format in which an image or text displays on top of video content.
 Overlay ads are commonly referred to as simply "NonLinear Ads;" however NonLinear Ads may also include non-overlay formats that are served within the media player but without covering any video content.
-[Note: NonLinear Ads have failed to achieve scale in the market.
-Deprecated in VAST 4.1]